How to Create a Waterfall Chart in Excel (Step-by-Step)

 Budget vs actual variance analysis

 Show which budget line items caused a variance from plan to actual.
 Each bar represents one category's over- or under-spend.
-End bar shows total variance.
+The end bar shows total variance.

 Headcount changes